exchhattu/TimeseriesWeatherForecast-RNN-GRU-LSTM/README.md

   different domains such as finance or health care__.
 * The goal is to predict temperature of the next 12 or 24 hours as time series data for weather forecasting was tested.
-* Compare mean square error and mean absolute error as loss function
+* Compare performance using mean square error and mean absolute error

 ## **Requirements**
 * Python (3.6.0)